-I won’t ever claim the three weeks I spent with professional clubs in Germany in August 2014, again in 2015, and coaching in Sweden gives me a complete understanding of what pro volleyball is all about.
+I won’t ever claim the three weeks I spent with professional clubs in Germany in August 2014, again in 2015, my 2019 European trip, and coaching in Sweden gives me a complete understanding of what pro volleyball is all about.
 I do think, however, it allows me to make a basic comparison to volleyball in the U.S. This is particularly true for the NCAA Division I collegiate game, where I spent a fair amount of time.
-Over the next couple of posts I’ll document what I observed in terms of similarities and differences.
+Over a trio of posts I’ll document what I observed in terms of similarities and differences.
 Here I start with a look at the time commitment.

 The College Season